 Place the dry ingredients into a stand mixer bowl and mix together until well combined.
 Alternatively place in a large bowl and mix well

 Add the milk kefir and mix well to combine and create a dough

-Cover the bowl with a T towel and leave for up to 24 hours (the longer you leave it the more sour flavour the bread will have)
+Cover the bowl with a T towel and leave at room temperature for up to 24 hours (the longer you leave it the more sour flavour the bread will have)

 Once ready, move on to step 2